Jimmymonster/Jimmymonster/README.md

 <br/>

 ## Personality and Bios
-An ***INTROVERT*** lazy man who want to be software developper.
+An ***INTROVERT*** lazy man who wants to be a software developer.
 Love problem solving and self-learning.
 Don't like talking with people if not necessary.
-Prefer quiet place and instrumental music with coffee.
-Currently I'm studying computer engineering at Ladkrabang University, Thailand.
+Prefer a quiet place and instrumental music with coffee.
+Currently, I'm studying computer engineering at Ladkrabang University, Thailand.
 <br/>

 ## Interested in